netrisai/docs/sandbox/Sandbox15/creating-services.rst

 * In a web browser: (*\*Fields not specified should remain unchanged and retain default values*)

-  1. Log into the Netris GUI by visiting `https://sandbox15.netris.ai <https://sandbox15.netris.ai>`_ and navigate to **Net → Sites**.
+  1. Log into the Netris Controller by visiting `https://sandbox15.netris.ai <https://sandbox15.netris.ai>`_ and navigate to **Net → Sites**.
   2. Click **Edit** from the **Actions** menu indicated by three vertical dots (**⋮**) on the right side of the **UC/NYC** site.
   3. From the **ACL Default Policy** drop-down menu, change the value from **Permit** to **Deny**.
   4. Click **Save**.

 * Back in the terminal window:

-Soon you will notice that there are no new replies to our previously started ``ping 1.1.1.1`` command, indicating that the **1.1.1.1** IP address is no longer reachable.
+  * Soon you will notice that there are no new replies to our previously started ``ping 1.1.1.1`` command, indicating that the **1.1.1.1** IP address is no longer reachable.

 Now that the **Default ACL Policy** is set to **Deny**, we need to configure an **ACL** entry that will allow the **srv05-nyc** server to communicate with the Internet.